Date: 1 January 2014. By the Shipyard.

 it is far more dangerous than in a protected anchorage away from fetch.

-without a lot of distant horizon.
+without a distant horizon.

 observe and enjoy.
 The following morning I heard on my VHF a call to the